Motion Under Occlusion, pt.4: GCC-PHAT and the Fejér Kernel

 def plot_kernel_comparison(ax, taus_grid, x1, x2, alpha=1):

-"""Plot Dirichlet vs Fejér kernel comparison on single axes with alpha=1, no interpolation"""
+"""Plot Dirichlet vs Fejér kernel comparison."""

 dirichlet_vals = torch.tensor([float(gcc_phat_objective(x1, x2, t, method="dirichlet", alpha=alpha).detach())